This article contains affiliate links that will allow us to earn commissions without any extra cost to you. Read our full disclosure here.

-The surge in demand of these products is caused by their seasonality.
-While some products have a generally steady demand over the course of a year, others have unusually high peaks during particular months.
+Some products have a generally steady demand over the course of a year, while others are seasonal, having unusually high peaks during particular months.

 Seasonal products are of two types: strongly seasonal and weakly seasonal.